Updated on Jan 10th 2020: This has evolved and refined over years. Broadly, the thought and on-hands nature stays the same

 Once the key product has been reinforced, identified or agreed up, we use the Product Management Canvas to describe it.

-We recommend they do it for each of they key product.
+We recommend they do it for each of their key product.
 Product Managers can use it for their products.
 More about Product Management Canvas here.

-One thing that the Product Management Canvas helps with is identifying a MVP.
+One thing that the Product Management Canvas helps with is identifying an MVP.
 Here is how I put it:

 “Specific Features that deliver extreme value to a specific Customer Segment and helps attain specific Business Value using specific Key Resources measured using related Success and Failure Metrics with right Visual Identity and Go-To-Market support.”